Techtonica/curriculum/resume-writing/resume-writing.md

 	- [ ] Significant Open-Source Contributions
 	- [ ] Organizations where you are a member or leader, especially if they involve tech

+3. Upload your resume and desired job description on https://www.jobscan.co/.
+Edit your resume or make a copy that incorporates all of the suggested missing keywords that apply to your background.

 ### Challenge

-Upload your resume and desired job description on https://www.jobscan.co/.
-Edit your resume or make a copy that incorporates all of the suggested missing keywords that apply to your background.
+Find a partner and review each other's updated resumes.
+Make any necessary edits.

 ### Supplemental Resources
 - [Tool: Build a Resume on Resume Genius](https://resumegenius.com/resume-formats)

 ### Check for Understanding
-1. Find a partner and review each other's updated resumes.
-Make any necessary edits.
-2. [Submit your completed resume](https://www.monster.com/resumes/post-resume2) to be reviewed on Monster.com.
+[Submit your completed resume to be reviewed on Monster.com](https://www.monster.com/resumes/post-resume2).
 You get one free resume review.
+They claim to get back to you within 2 days with your results.